Parameters to customize patterns in roboplots.

 Character.
 The separator of

-in legend labels.
+colorandpatternin legend labels.
 Default is ", ".
-Use NA if you want to omit the pattern label from legend, resulting only theroboplot()
+Use NA if you want to omit the pattern label from legend, resulting only theroboplot()paramcolorbeing the label.

 Examples